darkrelics/eidolon-engine/documentation/deployment-design.md

 - **Backward compatibility**: Works with both CloudFront and S3-only deployments

 This ensures zero-downtime deployments with immediate content updates for end users.

+### Fail-Forward Approach

+The deployment system uses a fail-forward strategy rather than automatic rollback:

+1. **Partial Deployment Success**: If some stacks deploy successfully before a failure, they remain deployed
+2. **Incremental Recovery**: Failed deployments can be fixed and re-run without affecting successful stacks
+3. **State Preservation**: Deployment state tracks what succeeded for informed recovery decisions
+4. **CDK Stack Rollback**: Individual stack failures are rolled back by CDK, preventing broken stacks
+5. **Manual Intervention**: Requires human decision on whether to continue, fix, or destroy

+This approach:
+- **Preserves successful work**: Doesn't waste successfully deployed resources
+- **Enables debugging**: Failed stacks can be investigated in place
+- **Supports iteration**: Fix issues and redeploy only what failed
+- **Reduces risk**: No cascading rollback failures
+- **Maintains control**: Operators decide the recovery strategy